 Resources for Online Master’s in History Students

-Current history students and those who have earned a graduate degree can advance their careers and continue their professional development through professional organizations.
+Current and graduate history students can advance their careers and continue professional development through professional organizations.
 These resources also connect historians with other professionals in their field, serving as a great way to network.

-1. American Historical Association: Founded in 1884, the American Historical Association serves as a leader for various history professionals.
+Founded in 1884, the American Historical Association is a leader for various history professionals.
 Members receive advocacy, career development, and learning opportunities.